an open source solution to application performance monitoring for java server applications

 You can deploy stagemonitor on your own datacenter.
 Nothing will ever be sent to the outside world.

-Stagemonitor is successfully used in production and imposes a very low overhead.
+Stagemonitor is successfully used in production as well as development, providing valuable insights constantly whilst imposing very low overhead.

 Write your own plugins, use 3rd party plugins, track your own metrics and create or customize dashboards.